-“Can I climb on it?” asks a blond haired boy excitedly, pointing at the bat fountain outside of the ruined Broerekerk, a Gothic church in the city of Bolsward, the Netherlands.
-The bronze sculpture, De Vleermuis, is designed by the Paris-based artist Johan Creten and one of the 11 Fountains unveiled across Friesland as part of the 2018 European Capital of Culture programme.
+“Can I climb on it?” asks a blond-haired boy excitedly, pointing at the bat fountain outside of the ruined Broerekerk, a Gothic church in the city of Bolsward, the Netherlands.
+The bronze sculpture, De Vleermuis, is designed by the Paris-based artist Johan Creten and is one of the 11 Fountains unveiled across Friesland as part of the 2018 European Capital of Culture programme.

 The young lad clambers onto the bat and his mother clicks a smartphone photo.
 After the boy runs back to his mother, Creten climbs onto his sculpture and poses for gathered journalists to take pictures.
 The shell of the medieval Broerekerk provides the backdrop.
 The interior of the church was destroyed by a fire in 1990.
 A glass roof has subsequently been added and the airy interior has become a popular venue for wedding photos in recent years.

 The 11 fountains will remain after the European Capital of Culture moves on from Leeuwarden-Friesland.
 Waterways rather than roads were once the chief form of communication and transport between Friesland’s municipalities.
 The concept of water-based connections played a role in the inception of the 11 Fountains project.

 There’s one fountain in each of the Frisian cities visited by ice-skaters participating in the 200-kilometre Elfstedentocht race.
 The event draws hundreds of thousands of spectators to the province.
 It was last held in 1997 as ice on canals must be at least 15 centimetres thick for the race to go ahead.